Guide to snowbird travel insurance for Canadians (2024)

 Yes, the Ontario Health Insurance Plan (OHIP) and other provincial health insurance plans can cover Canadian snowbirds in some cases.
 But it’s very limited coverage.
 They will only pay for a very small amount of your medical expenses if you get sick outside of Canada.
 Or they may not pay for anything at all.
 And, if you stay outside of Canada longer than the allowed number of months, it will stop covering you.

-This is why the Canadian government says that any Canadian going on a trip — including snowbirds — should make sure they get their own travel medical insurance plan.
+This is why the Canadian government says that any Canadian going on a trip — including snowbirds — should make sure they get their own travel medical insurance plan for visitors.
 It’s the best way to avoid having to pay extremely high bills if you need medical care while away from home.

 How does snowbird travel insurance work?